 Eastern Box Turtle

 Unlike sea turtles, the Eastern Box Turtle can pull its entire body inside its shell.
-The closed yellowish-brown, domed shell is water-tight and resembles a box, which is where this turtle got its common name.
+The closed yellowish-brown, domed shell resembles a box, which is where this turtle got its common name.
 Male Eastern Box Turtles have red eyes while females have brown or reddish-brown eyes.
 The females only lay a few eggs at a time and they are easily dug up and eaten by predators.
 This, combined with a long maturation period and a tendency to get hit by cars, has led to a decline in the population.

 Leatherback Sea Turtle

 Leatherbacks are the largest living sea turtles with a carapus, or top shell, that can grow up to 6.5 feet long.
 The largest Leatherback on record weighed nearly 2000 pounds.
 Of all marine turtles, Leatherbacks travel the greatest distances over the course of their lives.
 Their front flippers, which are unusually long for their body size, allow them to swim thousands of miles in a year to forage for food.

 Rough Green Snake